9uant-brain/RAT2-Custom-Build/README.md

   <img src=asset/return2.png width="60%" height="60%">
 </p>

 Also, you may notice that this is a second, identical circuit board.
 I managed to solder the transistors perfectly on this one.
-As a result, I now have two boards: one with the original 2.2 MΩ return path, and another with the lowered return path — as shown in the image above.
+As a result, I now have two boards: yellow one with the original 2MΩ return path, and another with the lowered return path — as shown in the image above.

 I compared both boards in the same signal chain, even swapping their positions during testing.
 You can watch the comparison video below.